I get a ton of questions every week from people who are trying to understand the ketogenic diet.

 This is not a high protein diet.
 It’s a moderate to minimal protein diet.
 Too much protein will turn into sugar in your body and block you from being in a ketogenic state.

 Everyone gets into ketosis a little differently.
 If you are doing the ketogenic diet with a friend, your results may be different than theirs.

 As the ketogenic diet has become popular, so have ketogenic supplements.
 Since ketones are a sign that your body is burning fat, adding ketones into your body isn’t necessarily going to make you lose weight.
 See my explanation for this in the video.

 Don’t give up on this way of eating.
-It can be a challenge in the beginning to understand all the pieces.
-Once you get it figured out for you, you will feel supercharged on this diet.
+It can be a challenge to understand all the pieces in the beginning, but once you get it figured out, you will feel supercharged on this diet.